 Jacob’s Well - Wimberly, TX

 Artesian spring water you can swim in?
 Yes, please!
 This refreshing beautiful spot in the Texas Hill Country will beckon you with its average temp of 68 degrees and plenty of shady grottos.
 The “well” is a deep hole in the middle of the swimming hole that invites adventurous divers, but there are plenty of shallower splash spots for the kids, too.
-The site is maintained by the county park’s system and charges a modest entry fee (kids 4 and under are free).
-You can make a reservation in advance to be sure you gain entry.
+Maintained by the county park’s system, Jacob's Well is only open from May 1 through September 30 and by reservation only.

 1699 Mount Sharp Rd.